The ‘Needs to Know’

 …another beautiful Great Ouse village…

-…& eventually arrive at the main road which is the High Street
+Eventually you’ll arrive at the main road which is the High Street

 61. We’re on the final stretch now, turning right at the junction & heading up the hill…

-…we now get a good view of All Saints Church…
+…where you now get a good view of All Saints Church…

 Although there may have been earlier churches, the present one dates back to the 15th century & is built from Northamptonshire limestone